 The proposed project will connect to the existing county roadway network via a private driveway to Ocean Drive.
-Ventura Public Works Agency Roads and Transportation Division staff has reviewed the proposed project and determined approval of the project will not result in the degradation of LOS for any identified roadway segments or intersections within the project area.
+Ventura Public Works Agency Roads and Transportation Department staff has reviewed the proposed project and determined approval of the project will not result in the degradation of LOS for any identified roadway segments or intersections within the project area.
 Therefore, no contribution of pro rata share will be required for improvements to the existing public roadway system.
+The current metric by which traffic related environmental impacts are measured is known as Vehicle Miles Traveled (or VMT).
+VMT refers to the amount and distance of automobile travel attributable to a project.
+All discretionary projects are screened to determine if additional project-specific analysis is required related to a project's potential to increase VMT.
+The proposed Project is consistent with General Plan Transportation Policies CTM-1.1 and 1.2 and will not generate more than 110 average daily trips therefore the proposed demolition and construction does not require project specific VMT analysis and will not generate any significant traffic-related environmental impact.

 The proposed project will be subject to standard conditions of approval requiring the construction of sidewalk improvements adjacent to the property frontage.
 In accordance with Circulation, Transportation and Mobility Policy CTM-2.18, discretionary development in existing communities is required to implement Complete Street Principles which include the construction of sidewalks.
 The Public Works Agency, Roads and Transportation Department staff determined that Ocean Drive is subject to the implementation of Complete Streets principles to accomplish the overall goal of increased pedestrian access in the Hollywood Beach community.
 All new development projects along Ocean Drive are subject to the requirement for sidewalk construction.
-No new dedication will be required to nor will the existing rolled curb configuration be changed.
-The requirement for sidewalk improvement will be implemented under Condition of Approval No. 25 (Exhibit 4).
+No new dedication will be required nor will the existing rolled curb configuration be changed.
+The project has been conditioned to require the Permittee to construct the required sidewalk improvement (Exhibit 4, Condition of Approval No. 24).

 The project will not interrupt the continued delivery of emergency services or significantly degrade service levels for Police and Fire within the Hollywood Beach community.
-City of Oxnard Fire Station 6 (2601 Peninsula Road) is located 0.55 miles northeast of the project site and the Ventura County Sherriff Headquarters is located at 800 South Victoria Avenue, approximately 7 miles north of the project site.
+City of Oxnard Fire Station 6 (2601 Peninsula Road) is located 0.75 miles northeast of the project site and the Ventura County Sherriff Headquarters is located at 800 South Victoria Avenue, approximately 8 miles north of the project site; West Ventura County unincorporated areas will be handled by the Ventura County Sheriff's Office.

-Based on the discussion above, the proposed project is consistent with General Plan Policies CTM-1.1, CTM-1.3, CTM 1.7, CTM-2.18, and CTM-2.28.
+Based on the discussion above, the proposed project is consistent with Ventura County General Plan Circulation, Transportation, and Mobility Policies CTM-1.1, CTM-1.3, CTM 1.7, CTM-2.18 and CTM-2.28.

-Public Facilities, Services, and Infrastructure
+Public Facilities, Services, and Infrastructure and Water Resources